itlodge/itlodge.github.io/source/_posts/2013-09-12-implement-a-singular-linkedlist.markdown

 ---

 LinkedList is a very common data structure.
-Three years ago, I could write a single LinkedList very quickly in C/C++.
+Three years ago, I could write a singular LinkedList very quickly in C/C++.
 But the code is ugly and very ineffecient.
-Now I am going to implement a single LinkedList in C++ in order to cracking the interview.
+Now I am going to implement a singular LinkedList in C++ in order to cracking the interview.

 Here is the specification of my LinkedList.